Open Enrollment Guide 2026

 Save and continue through all the screens and confirm at the end to submit your changes.

-Step 3 - Making Changes to Your Health Plan Benefits
+Step 3 - Medical Benefits

 Step 4 - Vision Benefits

-Review the Vision benefits options and rates on here.
+Review the Vision benefits options and rates here.
 You must be enrolled in a medical plan to receive basic vision benefits.

 Enrollment in the VSP Premier Plan requires that all dependents enrolled in medical coverage be enrolled in the VSP Premier Plan.